JFiedler23/Movie-and-Video-Game-Collection-System/README.md

 ### Prerequisites

 For Windows:
-* Ensure you have Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 installed on your computer.
+* Ensure you have Microsoft Visual C++ Redistributable for Visual Studio 2019 installed on your computer.
 * You can download it here https://visualstudio.microsoft.com/downloads/

 For Mac: